Designing Your Restaurant's Dining Room LayoutLast updated on 6/19/2019

 Portable Tables and Chairs

-3. Room Layout
+3. Deciding on a Room Layout

 Before beginning your restaurant dining room design, decide whether you want one open space or several smaller rooms.
 Some restaurant styles may excel with one large room, while others need additional dining areas to accommodate private parties.